tsprograms/quickscript/spec.md

 this ## ## # ###.
 But this ends the comment. --> ####
 ```

+Comments are ignored if in string literals (see below).

+#### Literals
+Literals in QuickScript are simply ways of literally describing various simple types.
+There are only two literals in QuickScript: string literals and number literals.
+String literals are surrounded with either `"`s or `'`s (double quotes or single quotes).
+Double quotes or single quotes preceded by a `\` (backslash) should not be treated as the end of the string literal.
+Numeric literals are formed with tokens that are just numbers, possibly with a dot in the middle as a decimal point.

 #### Operators
 In QuickScript syntax, an operator is one or more consecutive non-alphanumeric characters.
 Operators, as the name suggests, perform various operations or functions.
 One example of an operator would be the `+` operator, which adds values together.
 Operators work by modifiying a value or multiple values.
 They take the input provided by the values they modify, and produce an output based on what they are designed to do.